ogunmakindetobi/react-weather/README.md

 ### Error

-- Location city suppose to be Dublin,ie not Dublin,US...The api sys.country api gives US.(due to the time range couldnt figure it out.)
+- Location city suppose to be Dublin,ie not Dublin,US...The api sys. country api gives US.(due to the time range couldn't figure it out.)